orbicube/sorcle/README.md

 * To somewhat alleviate this in OBS, use the provided `backboard.png` (or the -992 variant for a little border) as a source behind the program.

 ## Configuration
 settings.toml is configurable, and you can swap out the sound and graphic files as needed.
-Sound files are statically referenced so must match their filename.
 ```
 [spreadsheet]
 id: String # found between /d/ and /edit in url of a Google Sheets spreadsheet